rkhetani/publication_perfect/README.md

 Researchers with an intermediate background in R who interested in using R to create publication-ready figures.

+### Dataset

+Download the R project and data for this workshop [here](https://github.com/hbctraining/Training-modules/raw/master/data/publication_perfect.zip).
+Decompress and move the folder to the location on your computer where you would like to perform the analysis.

+### Installation Requirements

+1. Install the following R packages from CRAN (using `install.packages()`): `"tidyverse", "cowplot", "ggpubr", "RColorBrewer", "viridis", "scales", "VennDiagram", "pheatmap", "png", "ggrepel", "ggplotify", "magick", "ggvenn"`
+2. Load the libraries to make sure the packages installed properly:

 ## Schedule

 | Time | Topic | Instructor